MicrosoftDocs/query-docs/query-languages/m/record-functions.md

 ---
 # Record functions

-These functions select, manipulate, and provide information about records.
+These functions create and manipulate record values.

 ## <a name="__toc360789143"></a>Record